oSoc15/leiedal-plong/readme.md

 ### Getting up and running

-1. Clone this repo from `https://github.com/oSoc15/leiedal-leiedal-api`
+1. Clone this repo from `https://github.com/oSoc15/leiedal-plong`
-2. Run `composer install` from the root directory
+2. Run `composer install` from the root directory of the cloned repository
 3. Change your environment to your credentials
 3. Run `php artisan migrate` to create the database tables and relationships
 4. Run `php artisan db:seed` to seed the tables

 ---